EngincanCicek/ChatEnginar/README.md

 # ChatEnginar

-Hello!, I will talk about an interesting project that allows you to create your own Arduino chat robot, called ChatEnginar
+Hello!
+Allow me to introduce you to an innovative project, ChatEnginar, a concept which enables you to create your own voice-controlled chatbot.

-ChatEnginar uses a microphone to capture sound and sends it to Google Translate to convert it into text.
-Then, it sends the text to a large language model called ChatGPT to get an answer to your question.
-ChatGPT sends the answer back to ChatEnginar as text, which is then read out loud to the user through a speaker.
+ChatEnginar is a mobile application written in Kotlin.
+Its primary function is to interact with users purely through voice.
+It harnesses the power of your device's microphone to capture your voice and convert it into text using Google Translate or an alternative method.

-ChatEnginar is a robot built on an Arduino and contains a simple electronic circuit, making it easy for users to create their own ChatEnginar robots.
-This project can be a great option for those interested in both electronics and artificial intelligence.
+This transcribed text is then fed into a state-of-the-art language model, ChatGPT, which crafts a response to the user's query.
+The generated response is converted back into speech using a text-to-speech translator and delivered back to the user.

-With the increasing interest in voice assistants and conversation robots, the ChatEnginar project allows you to create your own personal assistant.
-You can ask your Arduino-based ChatEnginar robot a variety of questions just by speaking.
+ChatEnginar stands out with its minimalist design and strict adherence to voice-based interaction, not allowing text inputs.
+This feature sets it apart from other chatbots available in the market, making it a truly unique voice-focused conversation bot.

-ChatEnginar is both educational and fun.
-By building your own robot, you can explore new technologies and improve your skills in the fields of artificial intelligence and robotics.
+This project is an excellent exploration ground for those curious about the intersection of mobile development and artificial intelligence.
+As a hobby project, the development pace might be leisurely than anticipated, but it provides ample opportunities for in-depth learning and experimentation.

-This project is a hobby project may be developed slower than I expected
+Join the journey of ChatEnginar and delve into the exciting world of AI-driven conversations!